BobbyEllena/bugtracker/README.md

-This is a projext that I did while i was at Keznie Academy.
+This is a project that I did while i was at Keznie Academy.
 This a bug tracking app that lets you create tickes and assign them to variuos users.